DARWIN IS BACK AT THE MUSEUM!

 Darwin Day (Feb 12th) is an international celebration of the famous biologist Charles Darwin, and it provides an excellent opportunity for the popularisation of evolutionary biology, and science as a whole.

 After a successful weekend last year, Darwin is back at the museum this year.
 We are a group of young researchers from Swedish universities from both Stockholm and Uppsala, who present current topics on evolutionary research in the Natural History Museum (Naturhistoriska riksmuseet) in Stockholm.

-The event will take place on the weekend before Darwin Day (10-11th February 2018), and by combining a variety of research backgrounds with the experience of the museum staff, we are confident this activity will become a fun and educational experience for all attendees, and convey both excitement of evolutionary research and the approachability of scientists.
+The event will take place on the weekend before Darwin Day (9-10th February 2019).
+By combining a variety of research backgrounds with the experience of the museum staff, we are confident this activity will become a fun and educational experience for all attendees.
+We hope to convey both excitement of evolutionary research and the approachability of scientists.

 This event is made possible by the enthusiastic work of ca. 60 young researchers, a great collaboration with the Natural History Museum in Stockholm, and a generous contribution from the Outreach Fund of the European Society for Evolutionary Biology.